Bob Packwood: U.S. Senator

 Two years before the Roe v.
-Wade decision by the Supreme Court, he introduced the Senate's first abortion legalization bill, but he was unable to attract a cosponsor for it.
-His pro-choice stance earned him the loyalty of many feminist groups and numerous awards including those from the Planned Parenthood Federation of America (January 10, 1983) and the National Women's Political Caucus (October 23, 1985).
-In 1987, Packwood crossed party lines to vote against the nomination of Robert Bork to the Supreme Court, and he was one of only two Republicans to vote against the nomination of Clarence Thomas to the court in 1991.
+Wade decision by the Supreme Court, Packwood introduced the Senate's first abortion legalization bill, but he was unable to attract a co-sponsor for it.
+His abortion-rights movement stance earned him the loyalty of many feminist groups, and numerous awards, including those from the Planned Parenthood Federation of America (January 10, 1983) and the National Women's Political Caucus (October 23, 1985).
+In 1987, Packwood crossed party lines to vote against the nomination of Robert Bork to the Supreme Court of the United States, and he was one of only two Republicans to vote against the Clarence Thomas Supreme Court nomination to the Supreme Court of the United States in 1991.
 Both votes were based on the nominee's opposition to abortion rights.

 He played a major role in the enactment of the Hells Canyon National Recreation Area Act, sponsoring a bill which protected scenic Hells Canyon, the deepest river gorge in North America, by making it into a 652488 acre National Recreation Area on the borders of northeastern Oregon and western Idaho.
-Environmentalists also praised his advocacy of solar energy, returnable bottles, and bike paths.
+Environmentalists also praised his advocacy of solar energy, container-deposit legislation, and bike paths.

 Deregulation was another interest of Packwood's.
-In the late 1970s, he became a passionate supporter of trucking deregulation and a "persuasive spokesman" for reform.
+In the late 1970s, he became a passionate supporter of trucking deregulation, and a "persuasive spokesman" for reform.

 He has been described as an "ardent" pro-Israel supporter.
 He opposed a sale of F-15s to Saudi Arabia under President Reagan.

-He was most noted for his role in the 1986 tax reform while he was chairman of the Senate Finance Committee.
+He was most noted for his role in the 1986 tax reform, while he was chairman of the Senate Finance Committee.
 President Ronald Reagan had proposed the idea of tax reform in 1984, but Packwood's initial response was indifferent.
-However, he played a leading role in fashioning a tax code that would raise business taxes by some $120 billion over five years and lower personal income taxes by roughly the same amount.
+However, he played a leading role in fashioning a tax code that would raise business taxes by some $120 billion over five years, and lower personal income taxes by roughly the same amount.

 Packwood's debating skills were rated A+ by USA Today in the issue of July 18, 1986.
 But his debating and legislative skills could kill bills as well as pass them.
 His floor management has been credited with killing President Clinton's 1993 health care bill.
-And he could be stubborn; in 1988 he was carried feet-first into the Senate Chamber by Capitol Police for a quorum call on campaign finance reform legislation.
+And he could be stubborn; in 1988, he was carried feet-first into the Senate Chamber by Capitol Police for a quorum call on campaign finance reform legislation.